 Endgame in Mosul

-Iraqi Federal Police members hold an Islamic State flag, which they pulled down during fighting between Iraqi forces and Islamic State militants, in the Old City of Mosul, Iraq July 4, 2017.
+Iraqi Federal Police members hold an Islamic State flag, which they pulled down during fighting between Iraqi forces and Islamic State militants, in the Old City of Mosul.
 REUTERS/Ahmed Saad

-A member of Iraqi Federal Police opens fire against Islamic State militants in the Old City of Mosul, Iraq July 4, 2017.
+A member of Iraqi Federal Police opens fire against Islamic State militants in the Old City of Mosul.
 REUTERS/Ahmed Saad

+An elderly displaced Iraqi woman who fled from Islamic State militants carries a baby in Mosul.
+REUTERS/Alaa Al-Marjani

-A member of the Emergency Response Division holds a a rocket-propelled grenade launcher during the fight with the Islamic State militants in the Old City of Mosul, Iraq July 4, 2017.
+A member of the Emergency Response Division holds a a rocket-propelled grenade launcher during the fight with the Islamic State militants in the Old City of Mosul.
 REUTERS/Ahmed Jadallah

-A member of the Emergency Response Division walks up a staircase during the fight with the Islamic State militants in the Old City of Mosul, Iraq July 4, 2017.
+A member of the Emergency Response Division walks up a staircase during the fight with the Islamic State militants in the Old City of Mosul.
 REUTERS/Ahmed Jadallah

-Members of the Emergency Response Division look for cover after a hand grenade explosion during the fight with the Islamic State militants in the Old City of Mosul, Iraq July 4, 2017.
-REUTERS/Ahmed Jadallah TPX IMAGES OF THE DAY
+Members of the Emergency Response Division look for cover after a hand grenade explosion during the fight with the Islamic State militants in the Old City of Mosul.
+REUTERS/Ahmed Jadallah

-Members of the Emergency Response Division check a drone during the fight with the Islamic States militants in the Old City of Mosul, Iraq July 3, 2017.
+Members of the Emergency Response Division check a drone during the fight with the Islamic States militants in the Old City of Mosul.
 REUTERS/Ahmed Jadallah

 A member of Iraqi Federal Police waves an Iraqi flag as they celebrate victory of military operations against the Islamic State militants in West Mosul.
 REUTERS/Erik De Castro